Badarganj Upazila

-Badarganj (বদরগঞ্জ) is an Upazila of Rangpur District in the Division of Rangpur, Bangladesh.
+Badarganj (বদরগঞ্জ) is an Upazila of Rangpur District in Rangpur Division, Bangladesh.

+Badarganj is named after the mystic-saint Hazrat Badaruddin Shah.
+His tomb is situated in the middle of the town.
+After the conquests of Bengal, Turki Commander Ikhtiyar Uddin Muhammad bin Bakhtiyar Khilji stopped over at a field at Mansinghapur, Madai Khamar during his invasion of Tibet in 1203 AD to feed his horses.
+After that event, the field was named 'Bakhtiyar Danga'.

 History

 Legend has it that Badarganj is named after the mystic-saint Hazrat Badaruddin Shah.
 His tomb is situated in the middle of the town.

 After the conquests of Bengal, Turk Commander Ikhtiyar Uddin Muhammad bin Bakhtiyar Khilji stopped over at a field at Mansinghapur, Madai Khamar during his invasion of Tibet in 1203 AD to feed his horses.
 After that event, the field is named 'Bakhtiyar Danga'.

-At Jharuar Beel and Padmapukur, mass killing occurred during the liberation war of Bangladesh.
+At Jharuar Beel and Padmapukur, mass killing occurred during the independence war of Bangladesh.

 Geography

-Badarganj is located at 25°40′N 89°03′E. It has a total area 301.29 km2.
+Badarganj is located at 25°40′N 89°03′E. It has a total area 301.28 km2.
 It is surrounded by Taraganj Upazila, Rangpur Sadar Upazila and Saidpur Upazila on the north, Nawabganj Upazila on the south, Rangpur Sadar Upazila and Mithapukur Upazilas on the east, Parbatipur Upazila on the west.